konflux-ci/build-definitions/task/sast-coverity-check-oci-ta/0.3/README.md

 |image-digest|Digest of the image to which the scan results should be associated.||true|
 |image-url|URL of the image to which the scan results should be associated.||true|

+For ignore rules defined in the known-false-positives (KFP) repo to be applied to scan results, the component name should match the respective directory in KFP.
+By default this is sourced from the `"appstudio.openshift.io/component"` label, but the `PROJECT_NAME` parameter can be used to override this.

 ## Results

 |name|description|
 |---|---|
 |TEST_OUTPUT|Tekton task test output.|